You are currently viewing One Day in Nusa Penida – Complete Self-Guided Itinerary

 Atuh is one of the few beaches on Nusa Penida that is good for swimming.
 The rock formations in front break most of the waves, so the current is not so strong here.
 If the tide is low the water is too far back to swim.
 But at higher tide, Atuh provides a nice swimming spot.
 Still, be careful of course, and only enter the water if you know how to swim.

-This part is also home to the famous treehouse.
+Tip: This area is also home to the famous treehouse.
 One of the many Instagram hotspots of Nusa Penida.
 There is also a really nice viewpoint on the cliff between Atuh and Diamond Beach, from where you can occasionally see turtles and manta’s swimming below.
 Especially on the side of Atuh Beach.

 Stop 2: Tembeling Beach and Forest